baturusta/nd081-c1-provisioning-microsoft-azure-vms-project-starter/README.md

 You are expected to do the following to complete this project:
 1. Create a Resource Group in Azure.
 DONE
 2. Create an SQL Database in Azure that contains a user table, an article table, and data in each table (populated with the scripts provided in the SQL Scripts folder).
+DONE
     - Provide a screenshot of the populated tables as detailed further below.
+DONE
 3. Create a Storage Container in Azure for `images` to be stored in a container.
     - Provide a screenshot of the storage endpoint URL as detailed further below.
 4. Add functionality to the Sign In With Microsoft button.